 I was recently at an event for the International Women’s Forum.
-The women there were, for the most part, past 50.
 While talking with a small group of women at the event, the conversation turned to what we were doing or tried new lately.
-Two of the women excitedly told of their new venture into lifting weights.
-Not just any weights, but really heavy weights.
+Two of the women excitedly told of their new venture into lifting heavy weights.
+Weight lifting for women?
+Interesting.

-One of the women, who is quite petite and just not a very big person, proudly announced that she had lifted 250 lbs with her legs!
+One of the women, who is petite, proudly announced that she had lifted 250 pounds with her legs!
 Needless to say, we were all very impressed.
-We were even more impressed when she told us she had lost a full inch around each thigh in just two months, her osteoporosis was improving, and she was losing weight.
+We were even more curious when she told us she had lost a full inch around each thigh in just two months, her osteoporosis was improving, and she was losing weight.
 I also might add that they were working with a personal trainer.
-Lifting weights that heavy would require constant supervision by a knowledgeable trainer.
 But would lifting heavy weights opposed to not so heavy make that big of a difference, we wondered?
-Turns out it does make a big difference.
+Turns out, it makes a huge difference.

 Women, particularly older ones, tend to back away from lifting weights that challenge them because they are afraid of building bulk.
 While lifting heavier weight will increase your muscle mass, it will not Hulk you out.
 Instead, it will create tone throughout your body.

 Remember, many women gain weight after menopause, too.
 Hormone changes that come with menopause affect the shape and distribution of body fat.
 Weight lifting tightens those areas that get loose.
 The more weight you lift, the toner your body will look and feel.

 Lean muscle also means more efficient calorie burning.
 That’s something you will need as those same hormones start to slow down your metabolism.
 Additional muscle helps you burn calories even when you are doing nothing but lounging on the couch.